Generalizations of The Finite Height Criterion for Local Tabularity: Polymodal logics that admit the finite height criterion

 For a logic $L$, let $F_L$ be the representation Kripke frame of $\Lind{L}{\omega}$, the {\em canonical frame of $L$}.
 Recall that a logic $L$ is {\em canonical}, if it is valid in $F_L$.
-In \cite{Seg_Essay}, it was proved that if a unimodal transitive logic $L$ contains a formula $B_h$ of finite height, then $\h{F_L}\leq h$ \cite{Seg_Essay}.
-It is not difficult to generalize the proof in the following way: \begin{proposition} If $L$ is a logic over $\Al$, $\AlB\subseteq \AlA$, and $h=\h{\fragm{L}{\AlB}}<\omega$, then $\h{\fragm{F_L}{\AlB}}\leq h$. \end{proposition} \improve{better ref for Seg} \later{Reduct of frame is undefined (Vlad)}
+In \cite[Theorem 6.4]{Seg_Essay}, it is proved that if a unimodal transitive logic $L$ contains a formula $B_h$ of finite height, then $\h{F_L}\leq h$.
+It is not difficult to generalize this proof to obtain the following proposition: \begin{proposition} If $L$ is a logic over $\Al$, $\AlB\subseteq \AlA$, and $\h{\fragm{L}{\AlB}}=h<\omega$.
+Then $\h{\fragm{F_L}{\AlB}}=h$. \end{proposition} \improve{better ref for Seg}

 Let $\clF$ be the class of all frames of a logic $L$.
 We say that $L$ has the {\em ripe cluster property}, if $\clust{\clF}$ is uniformly tunable, or equivalently, $\Log{\clust{\clF}}$ is locally tabular.